Quality Education in the Benedictine Tradition

 Office of Graduate and Continuing Education724-805-2933

 Saint Vincent College has set its continuing education tuition rate with the working adult in mind.
-The following tuition and fees are effective through Summer 2013.
+A high quality, convenient opportunity for professional advancement is provided.
+The following tuition and fees are effective through Summer 2015.

 Students who are 30 to 64 years of age may audit any course for one-half the regular tuition charge.
 For persons over 65, there will be no charge for auditing a course (other than the $5 registration fee).
 Other fees:

 Students with employers who will reimburse the cost of their courses may participate in our deferred billing program.
 For further information, please contact the Saint Vincent College Business Office at 724-805-2577.

 The Federal Direct Loan is a low-interest, fixed rate loan, and repayment does not begin until six months after graduation. *Subsidized loans are need-based with full interest subsidy during the in-school and grace periods. *Unsubsidized loans accrue interest while in school and during grace periods.
 Saint Vincent College recommends making payments on interest while in school whenever possible.
 Please go to www.studentloans.gov for further information.